SportsAct/SportsAct/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
+[x]   User can log into account by entering username and password [x]   User can create a new account

-* User can create a profile within the app
+[ ]   User can create a profile within the app
          * Set username/name
          * set sport preferences
          * look for friends
-* Users can create events (private or public) and send invitations via email or username once signed up.
-If the person invited does not have an account, they will be prompted to create one.
+[x]   Users can create events (private or public) and [ ]    Once event is created, users can send invitations via email/username  If person invited does not have an account, they will be prompted to create        one.
-    * creating events will also create a groupchat for that event
- * User can send and receive message from the groups they are join
- * Users can see a list of events from their friends
+         * creating events will also create a groupchat for that event [ ]   User can send and receive message from the groups they are join [ ]   Users can see a list of events from their friends
          * Also they can join the events, and write to that group chat

 **Optional Nice-to-have Stories**